 Child pornography defense lawyer in Jackson County, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you have been charged for having or distributing child pornography in the Jackson County, MO area, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
+If you have been charged for having or distributing child pornography in or around Jackson County, MO, you could be looking at a felony charge and mandatory Missouri sex offender registration if convicted.
 Don’t leave that to chance.

 What Can Lead to Child Pornography Charges in Jackson County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Jackson County, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+While there might be prevalent stereotypes, child pornography charges come about in all walks of life in and around Jackson County, MO.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-As per RSMo § 573.037, a person commits the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor below 18 years of age or obscene material portraying what seems to be a minor less than 18 years old.
+As per RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography of a minor below 18 years old or obscene material portraying what appears to be a minor below 18 years old.

-A few examples of specific child pornography charges in Jackson County and elsewhere in Missouri are:
+A few examples of specific child pornography charges in the Jackson County, MO area are:

 - Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.